Prarintita/Notepad/README.md

 The first project for Xtern Bootcamp 2018 Session 3.

+## Day 3 Homework

+* Store each flick in an array

+### Bonus Credit

+* Add a `delete` button to each list item that removes it from the list

+### Super Mega Bonus Credit

+* Remove the flick from the array as well

+### Super Mega Bonus Credit Hyper Fighting

+* Add a `favorite` button to each flick as well that lets you mark your favorites.

+* Display favorites differently.

+* Be sure the favorites are recorded appropriately in the array.

 ## Day 2 Homework

 * Give the function `updateHeading` a more accurate name.